charliecalvert/CloudNotes/Assignments/MongooseEditor.md

 This is the followup to the [MongooseBasics assignment][mb].

-The main goal will be to create multiple pages:
+The main goal of this assignment will be to create multiple pages in our application:

 - Main Page: View the data
 - Edit: Edit scientist name and main subject